-The New Zealand Emissions Trading Scheme (ETS) is one of the main tools ensuring New Zealand meets its international obligations to reduce greenhouse gas emissions.
+The New Zealand Emissions Trading Scheme (ETS), established in 2008, is one of the main tools ensuring New Zealand meets its international obligations to reduce greenhouse gas emissions.
 It has a number of mandatory participants that largely include those high up the production chain.
-The ETS covers forestry, liquid fossil fuels, industrial processes, stationary energy, waste, and agriculture sectors.

-These sectors' entry into the ETS was staggered until 1 January 2015, except the agricultural sector, which will fully enter the ETS from 2025 unless an alternative pricing mechanism is developed to manage agricultural emissions outside of the ETS.
+The ETS covers forestry, liquid fossil fuels, industrial processes, stationary energy, waste and agriculture sectors. and agriculture sectors.
+These sectors' entry into the ETS was staggered until 1 January 2015.
+The agricultural sector has not yet fully participated in the ETS and under the current Government, does not look likely to do so.